nongio/layers/doc/architecture.md

 ## Main concepts
 - The scene tree is stored in a memory arena using IndexTree, which allow fast read/write and thread safe parallel iterations
-- The basic node of the scene tree has a dyn Renderable model, the rendering commands are cached using skia display list
+- The basic node of the scene tree implements a dyn Renderable model
+- The rendering commands are optimised using skia display list
 - Animatable properties of the nodes, animations and transactions are stored in a HashMap like storage, that allows for id based read/write as well thread safe parallel iterations
 - Changes to the nodes are applied using the command pattern, which enable a consistent api between immediate changes and animated changes

 ### Scene
 The scene is:
-- a tree of renderable nodes,
+- a tree of renderable nodes

+### Engine
+- a scene
-- a list of changes to be applied to properties
+- a list of changes to be executed on properties
 - a list of animations associate to the changes

 ```